Harmonic Convolutional Networks based on Discrete Cosine Transform

 \subsection{Harmonic blocks}

-A harmonic block is proposed to replace a conventional convolutional operation and relies on processing the data in two stages (see Fig.~\ref{fig:harmlayer}).
-Firstly, the input features undergo harmonic decomposition by a transformation method.
-Conceptually, various transformation methods can be used e.g. wavelets, derivatives of Gaussians, etc. In this study we focus on window-based DCT.
+We propose the harmonic block to replace a conventional convolutional operation hence relying on processing the data in two stages (see Fig.~\ref{fig:harmlayer}).
+Firstly, the input features undergo harmonic decomposition using window-based DCT.
 In the second stage, the transformed signals are combined by learned weights.
 The fundamental difference from standard convolutional network is that the optimization algorithm is not searching for filters that extract spatial correlation, rather learns the relative importance of preset feature extractors (DCT filters) at multiple layers.

 Harmonic blocks are integrated as a structural element in the existing or new CNN architectures.
 We thus design harmonic networks that consist of one or more harmonic blocks and, optionally, standard learned convolutions and fully-connected layers, as well as any other structural elements of a neural net.
 Spectral decomposition of input features into block-DCT representation is implemented as a convolution with DCT basis functions.
 A 2D kernel with size $K \times K$ is constructed for each basis function, comprising a filter bank of depth $K^2$, which is separately applied to each of the input features.
 Convolution with the filter bank isolates coefficients of DCT basis functions to their exclusive feature maps, creating a new feature map per each channel and each frequency considered.
 The number of operations required to calculate this representation can be minimized by decomposing 2D DCT filter into two rank-1 filters and applying them as separable convolution to rows and columns sequentially.
-Despite the operation being computationally cheaper compared to dense convolutions, the spectral decomposition upsamples the number of intermediate features by $K^2$ factor, thus notably increasing the corresponding memory requirements.

 Each feature map $h^l$ at depth $l$ is computed as a weighted linear combination of DCT coefficients across all input channels $N$: